 Boston North Shore mortgage lenders in conjunction with the Mortgage Bankers Association (MBA) have expressed their appreciation in the CFPB’s efforts to update various parts of Know Before You Owe.
 MBA president and CEO David Stevens said the “regulation has a big impact on both borrowers and lenders, so it’s important that the Bureau and stakeholders continually reassess the implementation process to ensure its effectiveness.
 We look forward to commenting on the rule, and continuing to work with the CFPB to gain further clarity in order to improve this and other rules and regulations.”

-Also of Interest - Boston North Shore Mortgage Insurance - Getting Rid of it
+Also of Interest - Want a Boston North Shore Mortgage?
+Don't Use Cash

 In addition, the National Association of Federal Credit Unions (NAFCU), while appreciative of the DFPB revisiting the disclosure rule, remains concerned that the changes may not be as far reaching as they need to be.
 The NAFCU feels the CFPB hasn’t fully addressed the many compliance issues expressed by credit unions.